- Why this Scam Works

 Purchasing from resellers can be tricky, but sites that tend to sell authentic Yeezy shoes are:

-It is possible to find legit Yeezy shoes on Craigslist and eBay, but you do have to be more careful as those sites tend to have more scammers.
+It is possible to find legit Yeezy shoes on Craigslist and eBay, but you have to be more careful as those sites tend to have more scammers.

 Do Your Research and Ask Questions

 Before purchasing a pair of Yeezys, make sure you know the price of similar models.
 Also, don't be afraid to ask questions about the shoes or ask for detailed pictures to identify a fake.
 If the person is selling a real pair of Yeezys, they shouldn't be offended or unwilling to answer questions or send photos.

-If the person begins to push the sale or become accusatory toward questions, it’s likely a scam, and the seller wants to bully you into a purchase before you realize the shoes are actually fake Yeezys.
+If the person begins to push the sale or become accusatory toward questions, it's likely a scam, and the seller wants to bully you into a purchase before you realize the shoes are fake Yeezys.

 What to Do If You Buy Fake Yeezys

 If the purchase was recent and made through a site such as GOAT or StockX, contact them immediately and provide details on the situation.
 Since these sites work as a middleman between buyer and seller, they can penalize the seller and reimburse you.

-If you purchased them through Craigslist, eBay, or a similar site, contact customer service and let them know you bought a counterfeit product.
+If you purchased them through Craigslist, eBay, or a similar site, contact customer service and tell them you bought a counterfeit product.
 These sites will most likely not refund your money, but they can ban the seller and keep others from falling victim to the same scam.